ElLicho007/GCP-Lateral-Movement-Detector/README.md

 By using this you accept the fact that any damage caused by the use of this tool is your responsibility.

 # Dependencies
-Install the gcloud sdk prior running the script.
+1. Install the gcloud sdk prior running the script.
 You can get the installation instructions for your OS here: https://cloud.google.com/sdk/docs/install

+2. Sudo apt-get install jq

 # TODO
 Add iteration for organizations level